What Exactly Is Metabolism—and Can You Change It?

 Like height or eye color, metabolism is genetic and there's not much you can do about it, right?
 Not so fast.

 Many of us only have a vague answer to the question of 'what is metabolism?'
 Turns out (spoiler!), there's more to it than simply how much food you can eat without gaining weight.
 Scientifically, metabolism refers to all of the chemical reactions that happen within your body—processes like breathing, muscle functioning, building and maintaining bones, digesting food and turning it into energy, and even thinking.
 All of this requires energy—aka calories—so we measure metabolism as the number of calories used to keep the engine going.
-Sloths (like the cute, furry guy pictured here) have the slowest metabolism of all mammals—as much as 1.5 times slower than the average human's.
-Find out more about why some people have speedier metabolisms, how to estimate your metabolism and if there's anything you can do to speed it up.
+Sloths, for example, have the slowest metabolism of all mammals—as much as 1.5 times slower than the average human's.
+Find out more about why some people have faster metabolisms, how to estimate your metabolism and if there's anything you can do to speed it up.

 Do some people naturally have a faster metabolism than others?